brian-liu-24/scikit-learn2/doc/modules/grid_search.rst

 increasing ``n_iter`` will always lead to a finer search.

-A continuous log-uniform random variable is available through :class:`~sklearn.utils.fixes.loguniform`.
+A continuous log-uniform random variable is available through :class:`~sklearn1.utils.fixes.loguniform`.
 This is a continuous version of log-spaced parameters.
 For example to specify ``C`` above, ``loguniform(1, 100)`` can be used instead of ``[1, 10, 100]`` or ``np.logspace(0, 2, num=1000)``.
 This is an alias to SciPy's `stats.reciprocal